atuosto1/Macro_Music_Listening_Habits/README.md

-# Macro_Music_Listening_Habits
+# Music Listening Habits During Recessions
-This project sought to explain how music listening patterns change in response to macroeconomic phenomena.
+This project sought to tackle how signals of poor economic conditions affect music listening habits across genres.
+More practically, this was conducted to practice pulling raw API data, cleaning it, merging it with a second external source, and turning it into something regressible.